Edges In Coadded Images: Diagnostic Cuts

 In Figure \ref{fig:tfrac} we show the distribution of \Tfrac\ for various simulations.
 The distribution of \Tfrac\ for the case of 2 epochs and standard deviation of the PSF FWHM 0.2 arcsec is shown, for three example edge hit rates.
 For these simulations, there is a peak near zero and a broad tail.
 We also show \Tfrac\ values for a simulation with 30 epochs and typical seeing variations, and an approximate full LSST 10 year simulation with about 460 epochs on average, about what is expected for a combination of $r$, $i$, and $z$ images \citep{SRD}.
 For the 30 epoch simulation we again have a peak near zero, but the tail is small, with a mean value of $3 \times 10^{-4}$ and maximum value of 0.02.
 The \Tfrac\ in the LSST 10 year simulation are all less than 0.002.

-In Figure \ref{fig:mvr}, we show that cutting objects with $\Tfrac > 0.01$ removes the multiplicative bias.
+In Figure \ref{fig:mvr}, we show that cutting objects with $\Tfrac > 0.01$ removes the multiplicative bias from the extreme simulations to the expected level of $\sim 4 \times 10^{-4}$.
 Note this cut is well above the largest value we found for the simulation mimicking LSST year 10 data.
 For the 30 epoch simulation, the cut removes only 0.3\% of the objects.
 It may be that this cut on \Tfrac\ will remove more objects in real surveys, where there is more unusable data, for example, near bright saturated stars.

-Similar statistics can be developed for additive bias, for example, by measuring the mean PSF ellipticity in the Gaussian weighted aperture minus the ellipticity of the PSF used for lensing measurements.
+Similar statistics can be developed for additive bias (see \S \ref{sec:corrbias}), for example, by measuring the mean PSF ellipticity in the Gaussian weighted aperture minus the ellipticity of the PSF used for lensing measurements.